Susan Collins can’t rule out supporting Trump in 2024 despite voting to convict him over Jan. 6

-- Trump goes on the attack against Susan Collins as she struggles to ... ›
+- Maine women are turning on Susan Collins as she falls in line with ... ›